Florida State Road 93

 State Road 93 (SR 93) is the unsigned designation from the Florida Department of Transportation (FDOT) for most of Interstate 75 (I-75) in Florida.
 It runs from the Georgia state line to the interchange with the Palmetto Expressway and the Gratigny Parkway in Miami Lakes near the Opa-locka, Florida, Airport.

 In the Tampa–St. Petersburg area, SR 93 is the hidden FDOT designation of I-275 as it traverses Tampa Bay along the Sunshine Skyway Bridge, crosses Old Tampa Bay on the Howard Frankland Bridge before intersecting with I-4 (unsigned SR 400) at the historical southern terminus of I-75 before continuing northward to rejoin the parent route near Lutz.

+Related routes

 State Road 93A

 While I-275 goes toward the shore of the Gulf of Mexico in the Tampa–St. Petersburg area, I-75 bypasses the region by veering inland.
 Originally I-75E, the stretch of I-75 from Lutz to Gillette has the unsigned designation State Road 93A.